platima/enhanced-braindump-format/README.md

 3. **Introducing the braindump**: When pasting into a new conversation, preface it with:

 ```
-I'm providing data from a previous conversation in a special format called Enhanced Braindump Format (EBF) that we have previously defined together explicitely for the purpose of sharing context between conversations with maximum information with minimal context consumption.
-Please parse this structured data to understand the context of our previous discussion.
+I'm providing data from a previous conversation in a special format called Enhanced Braindump Format (EBF).
+EBF is a format that I create in a previous Claude chat explicitly for the purpose of sharing context between conversations whilst retaining maximum information with minimal context consumption.

-The format specification:
+Parse this structured data using the below specification:
 - Format begins with: #EBF|v1.0|{timestamp}|{checksum}
 - Sections marked with tildes (~): ~META, ~DICT, ~DATA, ~REFS, ~INSTR
 - Data types annotated with: $s (string), $n (numeric), $b (boolean), etc.
 - Priority levels marked with: !H (high), !M (medium), !L (low)
 - Hierarchical data with @ for sections and & for subsections

-After parsing this data, please confirm you understand the context, and we can continue our discussion from where we left off.
+After parsing this data using that specification, please confirm you understand the context, and we can continue our discussion from where we left off.

-Here's the data:
+Data:
 ​```
 [insert EBD data hare]
 ​```